Links to this site from other sites are always welcome.

 - Shopping - Eldon Square - Newcastle-upon-Tyne

-An hour south of us is Newcastle and the big covered shopping centre there is Eldon Square.
-Stores include Fenwick, John Lewis, Marks & Spencer, the new Apple Store, Hollister, All Saints and Debenhams.
+An hour south of us is Newcastle and Eldon Square shopping centre.
+Stores include Fenwick, John Lewis, Marks & Spencer, The Apple Store, Hollister, All Saints and Debenhams.
 Next door is the large Empire multiplex cinema The Gate.
-Nearby Central Arcade has Space NK, Neal's Yard Remedies and Windows Music.
+Central Arcade has Space NK, Neal's Yard Remedies and Windows Music.
 At Greys Monument you will find The White Company, Hotel Chocolat, Jack Wills and The North Face.
-If you travel by train from Berwick you arrive at Central Sation, you then need to go just one stop north on the (surprisingly bright and clean) Metro underground to arrive at Monument which brings you to the heart of the shopping area.
+If you travel by train from Berwick you arrive at Central Station.
+You then need to go just one stop north on the (surprisingly bright and clean) Metro underground to arrive at Monument which brings you to the heart of the shopping area.

 - Shopping/Imax The Metro Centre, Gateshead

 Just off the A1 at Gateshead (just over an hour's drive) is one of Europe's largest out of town shopping centres, the MetroCentre.
-Stores include the House of Fraser, Debenhams, Marks & Spencer and Zara.
-There is also an Odeon multiplex cinema featuring a new 3D Imax screen and entertainments including ten pin bowling and dodgems.
+Stores include the Apple Store, Disney Store, House of Fraser, Debenhams, Marks & Spencer and Zara.
+There is also an Odeon multiplex cinema with an Imax screen.
+Entertainments including ten pin bowling and dodgems.
 All under cover.
 Free parking.
 Right next door is Ikea and a 24 hour Asda.

 - Slate And Nature - Redesdale